eunikehp/Matching-game/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-### Takeaways
+## Takeaways
 1. DOM Manipulation: Learn how to manipulate the Document Object Model (DOM) using JavaScript to dynamically update the content and structure of the web page.
-2. Event Handling: Gain experience in handling user interactions by responding to events such as clicks or keyboard inputs.
+2. Event Handling: Gain experience in handling user interactions by responding to events such as clicking the button or image.
 3. CSS Styling: Practice styling the game using CSS to make it visually appealing and user-friendly.
-4. Game Logic: Develop algorithms to implement the game's logic, such as matching pairs of cards and tracking the player's progress.
+4. Game Logic: Develop algorithms to implement the game's logic, such as matching pairs of fruits and tracking the player's progress.
 5. Debugging Skills: Building a game involves debugging and troubleshooting to identify and fix issues in the code.
 6. User Experience (UX): Gain insights into designing for a positive user experience, including providing feedback, clear instructions, and visual cues.
 7. Problem-Solving: Encounter challenges along the way and develop problem-solving skills when finding solutions to overcome them.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+## Future Features
+1. Enhance the gaming experience by adding sound effects for fruit matches, and victory celebrations.
+2. Add a timer to track how long it takes the player to complete the game.
+Display the elapsed time to encourage competition or challenge.
+3. Implement an animation effect to make the fruits bigger when clicked.

+<p align="right">(<a href="#readme-top">back to top</a>)</p>

-### Deployment
+## Deployment

-#### Push to GitHub
+### Push to GitHub
 1. The project was developed using Visual Studio Code.
 2. Committed to Git as a local repository.
 3. Pushed to GitHub, a remote repository.

-#### Deploy with Firebase
+### Deploy with Firebase
 The project was deployed to the cloud using Firebase and Firebase Hosting.
 The following steps:
 1. To use Firebase, you will need a regular Google account.
 If you don't have a Google account, you can [create a free Google account here](https://accounts.google.com/lifecycle/steps/signup/name?ddm=0&dsh=S-838546182:1711363031954401&flowEntry=SignUp&flowName=GlifWebSignIn&theme=mn&TL=AEzbmxxz5L6XGCExY9PGDVJb5wSVpW6FA5y7czSRcGizL_vePYHAst18RAoktji0).
 2. Install the Firebase CLI on your computer.